QtnRBT/RESTaurant-API/README.md

 Before starting any installation, make sure you have [NodeJS](https://nodejs.org/en/) installed on your machine.

-### 1.1 API Installation
+### 1.1 API installation

 Create a folder wherever you want on your PC and open a terminal.
-Then change directory in your terminal such as below :
+Then, change directory in your terminal such as below :

 ```bash
 cd WHEREVER/YOU/MADE/A/DIRECTORY
 ```

-Then we will need to clone this repository to start the API.
+Then, we will need to clone this repository to start the API.

 ```bash
 git clone git@github.com:EpitechDigitalPromo2026/D-API-100-D-API-100_Bordeaux_quentin-robert.git